Account Search Logout

 Soft laughter ripples through the dark.

-“He couldn’t have told them anything,” Eadaoin shakes her head.
-“We’ve been prisoners here since Avona,”
+“He couldn’t have told them anything,” Eadaoin shakes her head and raises a protective arm before her brother.
+“We’ve been prisoners here since Taran’s stronghold fell.”

-“Where are the buckets used to refill their above-ground well?” he asks.
+Aedan grins.
+“Where are the buckets used to refill their above-ground well?”

 “I don’t know,” she tells him.

-“Do they take you outside the wall to collect water?”
+“They don’t take you outside the wall to collect water.”

 “No,” she answers.
-“There’s a sluice outside the southern wall, near the third tower.
+“There’s a sluice inside the southern wall, near the third tower.
 Water runs through it and then seeps through a cloth.
-We draw the filtered water for their well.”
+We draw this filtered water and carry it to that boiler.”

 “Are the buckets dry when you get them?”